 Chalmers rightly moves from the physical instance view to the virtual instance view on the grounds that LLM conversations often span multiple servers.
 But the mechanistic picture reveals a complication he does not address.

 When a virtual instance ``moves'' from one server to another, the KV cache needs to be available on the new server.
 The natural solution would be to transfer the KV cache directly but, due to storage and transfer costs, the standard practice is to rebuild it through pre-filling.
-Crucially, when the same model is used, pre-filling runs exactly the same forward passes and produces exactly the same pattern of activations as the original generation did---the only difference is that output tokens are not sampled but read from the existing transcript.
+Crucially, when the same model is used, pre-filling runs essentially the same forward passes and produces essentially the same pattern of activations as the original generation did---the only substantive difference is that output tokens are not sampled but read from the existing transcript.
 This means that when a conversation spans three servers, each server independently reconstructs the full KV cache up to the point at which it takes over the conversation.\footnote{Pre-filling is near-deterministic: floating-point precision limits introduce minor numerical drift \parencite{yuan2025nondeterminism}---plausibly too small to alter the content of features like the rabbit intention.}

 On a representationalist view, this means that any mental states or processes realised by the computations to this point will be repeated in the new server.
 This opens two readings.
-On the first, each server hosts a distinct virtual instance, with each later one beginning its existence by reconstructing the computational history of its predecessor.\footnote{In our terms, this is a virtual instance, not a physical instance, even though it is implemented by a single server.
+On the first, each server hosts a distinct virtual instance, with each later one beginning its existence by reconstructing the computational (and perhaps mental) history of its predecessor.\footnote{In our terms, this is a virtual instance, not a physical instance, even though it is implemented by a single server.
 This is because physical instances typically process many conversations in parallel, whereas this entity is the processing for (a part of) a single conversation.} This reconstruction has no effect on the already-fixed output tokens, but it does reconstruct the internal states that will shape future generation: the rebuilt KV cache reconstructs features like the rabbit intention, which will continue to direct upcoming predictions.